ArturoTarinVillaescusa/kafkadockerworkshop/README.md

 #### 4-2-4-3 LINEA BASE PRODUCTOR BULK CONNECT

- Este test lanzará 1 thread por segundo que llamará a un procedure de DB2 que escribirá 100 registros en la base de datos de pruebas
+  This test will launch 1 thread per second that will call a DB2 procedure that will write 100 records in the test database

- Se inicia con este comando:
+  It starts with this command:

         docker@docker:~/scripts$ ./testJmeter.sh LINEA_BASE_PRODUCTOR_BULK_CONNECT

- Estas son las métricas de la línea base productor bulk connect en mi máquina:
+  These are the metrics of the bulk connect producer base line on my machine:

  ***ActiveThreadsOverTime***

  ![alt text](imagenes/LINEA_BASE_PRODUCTOR_BULK_CONNECT/ActiveThreadsOverTime.png "ActiveThreadsOverTime")